ifthenpay/WHMCS/readme.md

 4. **Backoffice Key** - Input your ifthenpay Backoffice Key to load available Payshop Keys.
 Backoffice Key is provided upon contract completion and consists of sets of four digits separated by a hyphen (-), e.g. 1111-1111-1111-1111;
 5. **Payshop Key** - Select a Key.
 You can only choose one of the Keys associated with the Backoffice Key.
 6. **Deadline** - (optional) Input the number of days to deadline for the Payshop reference.
 From 1 to 99 days, leave empty if you don't want it to expire.
-7. **Minimum Ammount** - (optional) Input minimum value to only display this payment method for orders values above it;
+7. **Minimum Amount** - (optional) Input minimum value to only display this payment method for orders values above it;
-8. **Maximum Ammount** - (optional) Input maximum value to only display this payment method for orders values below it;
+8. **Maximum Amount** - (optional) Input maximum value to only display this payment method for orders values below it;
 9. **Show Payment Icon on Checkout** - (optional) When enabled, replaces the payment method Display Name presented in checkout with its respective icon.
 10. **Cancel Payshop Order** - (optional) When enabled, allows the order cancellation cron job to run for this specific method.
 The cancellation cron job executes with the WHMCS daily cron;
 11. **Callback** (optional) Enable to activate Callback, by selecting this option the order state will update when a payment is received;